 June 1, 2016

-Often the first question after an initial discussion of factors is “ok, what’s the current outlook?”
-And the common answer, “the same as usual,” is often unsatisfying.Read more
+Often the first question after an initial discussion of factors is “Okay, what’s the current outlook?”
+And the common answer, “The same as usual,” is often unsatisfying.Read more

 March 7, 2017

 The increasing popularity of factor investing has led to valuation concerns among some contrarian-minded investors and fears of imminent mean-reversion and underperformance.Read more

 In this quick video primer, we cover the basics of how a disciplined, repeatable approach can potentially harvest returns from stock markets.Read more

 From white papers to data sets, we’ve compiled our most relevant advanced thinking on systematic equities.Read more